RobNel12/freds-sw/README.md

 - This is a **duel-only server by default**.
 - **Flourish (X + 1)** before any duel — no exceptions.
 - Wait your turn.
 Don’t third-party.
 Don’t loiter near an active duel.
-- Duels can happen anywhere, but **duel zones are preferred** for clean fights.
 - Interrupting duels or ganking = warning or ban.

 ---